shakacode/react_on_rails/README.md

 + Any other options are passed to the content tag, including the id

 #### Generator Functions
-Why would you create a funct that returns a React compnent?
+Why would you create a function that returns a React compnent?
 For example, you may want the ability to use the passed-in props to initialize a redux store or setup react-router.
 Or you may want to return different components depending on what's in the props.
 ReactOnRails will automatically detect a registered generator function.

 #### server_render_js
 `server_render_js(js_expression, options = {})`